sbellos00/caldera-agency/launch-offer-guarantees.md

 - **Authority Bio & About Copy Polish:**

-    We’ll review, edit, and sharpen your LinkedIn bio or About page copy to ensure every profile signals trust and credibility—on your website *and* beyond.
+    We’ll review, edit, and sharpen your LinkedIn bio or About page copy to ensure every profile signals trust and credibility - on your website *and* beyond.

 - **Free First Year Hosting + Development Support:**